 For example, not allowing a partner to have access to their bank card, controlling their behaviour by making threats (e.g., to harm them, harm someone else, take their children away or expose something personal about them), depriving them of freedom to act by not allowing them to have house keys or taking their car keys.

 The important thing is that the abuse doesn’t have to be physical or sexual to be considered domestic abuse.

 The new law recognises the impact that domestic abuse has on children (any person under 18 years of age).
-If a child was present when the abuse happened —even if they were not the focus of the abuse, then the offence is automatically considered worse and it can result in a longer sentence.
+If a child was adversely affected when the abuse happened —even if they were not the focus of the abuse, then the offence is automatically considered worse and it can result in a longer sentence.